A primal-dual price-optimization method for computing equilibrium prices in mean-field games models: Introduction

-In~\cite{bonnans2021schauder,graber2021weak,bonnans2023lagrangian,bonnans2023discrete,lavigne2023generalized}, the authors address theoretical and computational aspects of related price formation (mean-field games of controls) models, where the price $\omega$ is an \textit{explicit function} of the total amount of traded assets.
-Recall that in our case the price is implicitly determined by a market clearing condition.
-These works also tend to focus on the trajectories as primal optimization variables but do not require convexity of the running and terminal costs, thanks to working with the probability measures that support the trajectories.
+The works~\cite{bonnans2021schauder,graber2021weak,bonnans2023lagrangian,bonnans2023discrete,lavigne2023generalized} also tend to focus on the trajectories as primal optimization variables but do not require convexity of the running and terminal costs, thanks to working with the probability measures that support the trajectories.